oskarth/praxis/README.md

  but failed.
 Looked up Scheme implementation and need to study more to understand.
 Their solution used clever trick: sign each word in dict by sorting it and storing it in a map.*

+*October 26, 2015.
+Spell checking trie in Clojure. ~20m.
+Feel pretty good with my solution, but don't know how to evaluate it.
+To know if my solution is reasonable, we would have to check that it's more space-efficient than a normal hash map, and also that it's faster because of fewer lookups.
+This is a lot of extra work, and also not a natural problem for Clojure - the important part here is the concept one I think.*